-The 8 Most Effective Words to Use in Your Next Email
+The 8 Best Words to Use in Your Next Email

 The word “now” is one of the most effective words to use in email, because it invokes action and urgency.
 It asks subscribers to do something right away, rather than putting it off until later.